 In fact, even though these measures have been rigorously constructed through powerful limiting arguments, more intrinsic descriptions are desirable but typically absent from the literature.
-That being said, we mention here the work of Barashkov and Gubinelli who succeeded in proving a novel variational formula for the Laplace transform of the $\Phi^4_3$ and a new construction based on Girsanov's theorem \cite{barashkov2020variational, barashkov2021varphi}.
+In this direction, Barashkov and Gubinelli proved a novel variational formula for the Laplace transform of the $\Phi^4_3$ and obtained a new construction based on Girsanov's theorem \cite{barashkov2020variational, barashkov2021varphi}.
 Nevertheless, it is, at the moment of writing, unclear whether $\mu$ possesses the desired ``density" $\frac{1}{Z}e^{-S(\phi)}$ in some appropriate sense.

 Our goal is to investigate this question for the $\Phi^4_d$ $(d=1,2,3),$ as well as $P(\Phi)_2,$ measures through the lens of the Onsager-Machlup (OM) functional, a notion of density that is well-defined for measures in infinite dimensional spaces.
-In particular, we shall compute (generalised versions of) the OM functionals for these measures and check whether they agree with this informal notion of density.
+In particular, we compute (generalised versions of) the OM functionals for these measures and check whether they agree with this informal notion of density.
 To the best of our knowledge, the question of determining OM functionals for these measures is considered here for the first time.